 The 1960s Vintage Personal Cars

 Do you remember the classic 1960s vintage personal cars?
 We recall a couple of them, maybe only which we couldn’t help but watch them drive down the road as a Chevy Impala.
-Of all, the 1960s contributed to the right direction for manufacturers of cars.
+Of all the 1960s, the 1960s contributed in the right direction for manufacturers of cars.
 After all, there isn’t a better era than the 1960s if you are a fan of classic cars (or just cars in specific).